Chymyst/curryhoward/src/main/tut/Tutorial.md

 ```

 - perform symbolic computations with the lambda-terms, e.g. apply functions to arguments and simplify the resulting terms
-- create fresh new symbolic variables of arbitrary types for use in STLC computations
+- create fresh new symbolic variables of arbitrary types, as well as new symbolic lambda-terms (e.g. functions), for use in STLC computations
 - check whether two lambda-terms are (syntactically) identical after simplification

 To illustrate these facilities, let us determine which of the implementations `fs(0)` or `fs(1)` satisfies the law `f(x)(y) = x` for all `x` and `y`.